 - 5-piece kit: This drum set includes a bass drum, snare, floor tom, and two mounted/rack toms.

 Either configuration will work for a beginner, it may be easier to navigate a 4 piece kit when starting out.
 Interestingly, most high end “pro” kits are 4 piece sets versus 5 piece drum sets.

-Adding more toms to a drum set
+Adding more toms & cymbals to your drum set

 If you are familiar with drummers such as Neil Peart or Terry Bozzio, you may have seen really large drum sets with lots of drums and cymbals.
 For the beginner, a 4 or 5 piece kit is the best place to start.
 Larger kits take up a lot of space and are much more expensive.
 As you progress musically, you can always add more drums to the existing kit.

 Found your perfect drum set?
 You’re ready to jam.

 The last thing you want, once you've picked out the best beginner drum set for your kid, is to have it sit untouched for the rest of her/his childhood.
 At School of Rock, we focus on teaching students to enjoy playing their instrument first and build the broader concepts of music on top of that foundation, using performance as the motivation and the payoff.